johnbeve/PHI-696/Project-1/Peihong_Xie_Project_1_50375781.md

 (b) ∃x∀y∃z means “there exists x such that for all y, there exists z such that” while ∀x∃y∀z means "for all x, there exists y such that for all z"

-(c) ∀x∃y∀z∃w means "for all x, there exists y such that for all z, there exists w such that" while ∃x∀y∃z∀w means "there exists x such that for all y, there exists z such that for all y"
+(c) ∀x∃y∀z∃w means "for all x, there exists y such that for all z, there exists w such that" while ∃x∀y∃z∀w means "there exists x such that for all y, there exists z such that for all w"

 [7] Show that the following sentences are not equivalent by exhibiting a graph that models one but not both of these sentences:
 ```